YunchuZhang/Image-based-Object-Detection-System-for-Self-driving-Cars-Application/README.md

 # Image-based-Object-Detection-System-for-Self-driving-Cars-Application
+The Goal of this project: Detect and track 4 different objects includes vehicle, pedestrian, cyclist and traffic lights (labeled as 1, 2, 3, 20).
-In this research project, I have done some things below:
+And I have done some things below:

  Base on Deep learning (Mxnet) to implement object detection and tracking system on self-driving car system